dreger/thelivingwell.co/_posts/live/2017-04-21-desire-to-acquire.md

+---
+title: "ending the desire to acquire"
+asset: "acquire"
+category: live
+published: false
+---

 My husband and I moved across the world in 4 suitcases.
 2 each, with a carry-on bag and backpack.
 Everything I use, wear, or look at on a daily basis, can fit within the contents of my luggage.
 Everything from khaki pants to kitchen pots, I can pack it all up within one hour.

 I didn’t always live this way.
-Before we moved, I had a hard time deciding what I would bring.
+Before we moved abroad, I had a hard time deciding what I would bring.
 Admittedly, I cried about it once or twice.
 Leaving behind all of my kitchen mugs felt like giving a puppy up for adoption.
 I hated it.
 My coffee mugs made me smile.
 Not only because they served as my caffeine delivery vehicle, but these mugs held stories, each one of them.
 I could recall the person who bought it for me, or the woman who drank from it while crying in my living room.
 They held seasons and stories, these ceramic vessels.
 I tried convincing my husband that mugs were indeed, worthy of taking up my precious cargo space.
 I ended up bringing two.

 Why mugs?
 I’ve asked myself the question, too.
 My morning routine (now) includes a steaming matcha latte.
 It accompanies my writing, reading, and meditation.
 I center into the present moment and the cup warms my hands with a hug.
 This is my space where I come into joy and presence.
 Its an experience.